quietui/quiet/docs/docs/components/mutation-observer.md

 The component uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to monitor when its direct children mutate.
 Events are dispatched when elements are added, removed, or changed depending on how it's configured.

-Add and remove some items, then open the console to inspect the output.
+The component is styled with [`display: contents`](https://developer.mozilla.org/en-US/docs/Web/CSS/display#contents), allowing you to easily apply flex and grid layouts to the containing element without the component interfering.

 ```html {.example}
 <div id="mutation__overview">